 The World Cup in 2010 cost UK businesses millions of pounds a day as a result of employees ‘pulling sickies’ the day after a key match.
 Employers can try to avoid unplanned absences by reminding employees of the company’s annual leave policy and encouraging annual leave to be taken.
-Employers may choose to adopt a more flexible holiday policy during the World Cup, on the understanding that their flexibility will be a temporary arrangement.
+Employers may choose to adopt a more flexible holiday policy during the World Cup, on the understanding that flexibility will be part of temporary working arrangements.

 However employers choose to deal with annual leave during the World Cup, it isimportant that all requests are considered fairly and consistently.
 Not all employees like football, therefore, some leave requests may be made for alternative reasons.